theodoremoreland/OrderDashboard/README.md

 ## How to run locally

+**It is assumed all command line commands will be executed in a UNIX based command line environment.**

 #### With Docker

 Note: Confirm that Docker is running prior to proceeding and that port `8080` is not being used by another program.